 Configure a Grid

 A JFrog Grid automatically syncs Project, Access, and Lifecycle entities across all its member sites.
-The Grid maintains a uniform workspace without manual updates by platform Admins.
+The Grid maintains a uniform workspace without manual updates by Platform Admins.

-Plan The Grid
+Plan the Grid

+1. Identify Multisite Scenarios: Review your existing subscription topology to identify JPD sites to include in the Grid.
 Consider the purpose of each site in your SDLC, its geographical location, and the teams it supports.

-Multiple Grids: The JPD you use to define and monitor the Grid must run the Mission Control service.
+• Multiple Grids: The JPD you use to define and monitor the Grid must run the Mission Control service.
 In most JFrog SaaS subscriptions Mission Control only runs on a single JPD.
 If your SaaS subscription includes another JPD that runs Mission Control, you can define more than one Grid in the subscription.
 Consult with your JFrog Customer Success representative.
+Each JPD site can be a member of only one Grid at a time.

-JPDs from different subscriptions can be members of a single Grid.
+• JPDs from different subscriptions can be members of a single Grid.
 You must define a Circle of Trust that includes all JPDs of the Grid.
 See Prepare Sites to Join the Grid.

 • A Grid cannot contain multiple sites in the same Access Federation - the Grid syncs Access entities across its sites, and cannot coexist with updates initiated by the Access Federation service.